novem-code/novem-vscode/README.md

 ```

 ## Getting started
-You'll need a valid novem account and to have setup a novem configuration system on your system.
+You'll need a valid novem account and to have setup a novem configuration on your system.

 ```
 pip install novem
 novem --init
 ```
 ## Editing your visuals
-Navigate throug and open the relvant visuals using the novem bar and everything should work just like normal.
+Navigate through and open the relevant visuals using the novem bar and everything should work just like normal.

 ![email exampe](./img/mail_example.png)